 The John and Mable Ringling Museum of Art Rose Garden, Sarasota, Fla (Sixth place)

-Located on 20 acres of waterfront property, the Ringling Rose Garden dazzles with its traditional Italian circular garden design.
+Located on 20 acres of waterfront property, this garden dazzles with its traditional Italian circular garden design.
 The rose garden hosts 1,200 roses on nearly two-thirds of an acre.

 The garden was completed in 1913 and is part of an estate museum that includes an art museum, historic mansion, two circus museums and a theater.
 The estate also features the Dwarf Garden, Secret Garden and Millennium Tree Trail.